-The Oracle Help file formats are based on the Sun Microsystems JavaHelpTM 1.0 Specification.
+The Oracle Help file formats are based on the JavaHelp Specification.
 Oracle Corporation has extended the JavaHelp file definitions to support additional features.

-The differences are summarized in the following sections:
+This appendix includes the following sections:

 - Section A.1, "Helpset File"

 - Section A.2, "Map File"

 - Section A.3, "Table of Contents File"

 - Section A.4, "Index File"

 - Section A.6, "Link File"

 - Section A.5, "Search Index File"

 - Section A.7, "OHW Configuration File"